mthirion/fabric-cd/README.md

 When the code is ready for system tests (which can be a few CI steps away), the getCustomer_dev job is triggered.
 The first purpose of this job is to move the code to the "dev" branch, which only contains "deployable" snapshot versions to be tested.
 This job then builds and deploys the snapshot version to Nexus (in the Nexus "snapshot" repository), then deploy a profile to Fabric using the fabric8 maven plugin.
+The profile is named "redhat-getCustomer".
-The profile doesn't contain any version in its name so the publication of a new maven artifact under that profile triggers a new deployment by the Fabric deployment agent.
+It doesn't contain any version in its name so the publication of a new maven artifact under that profile triggers a new deployment by the Fabric deployment agent.

 The maven "deploy" goal uses the "altSnapshotDeploymentRepository" option so that we don't fully rely on information contained in the pom.xml
 The last step of the job is to launch the getCustomer_devtest job, which performs system tests.